xmppo/Jabber-Net/Readme.md

 Licensing
 ---------

 -   Copyright © 2002-2008 Cursive Systems, Inc.
-- All the code changes from 2008 are owned by the corresponding contributors.
+-   All the code changes from 2008 are copyrighted by the corresponding contributors.

 Jabber-Net can be used under the GNU Lesser General Public License (LGPL), version 3.
 Please consult `LICENSE.txt` for details.